COLORAMA RUN/WALK HUGE SUCCESS

 people know about the bike swap.
 Click here for the

-friends or printing and posting the flyer is the best way
+the flyer to friends or printing and posting the flyer is

-to inform the community about the Bike Swap.
-Thanks for
+the best way to inform the community about the Bike Swap.

 Lapham's